plone/training/voltohandson/intro.rst

 * Name, company, country...
 * What is your Plone experience?
 * What is your JavaScript experience?
-* What are your expectations for this tutorial?
+* What are your expectations for this hands on session?

 .. _voltohandson-intro-what-will-we-do-label: